moorepants/moorepants.info/content/research/research-statement.rst

 Balance
 -------

-One of the most fundamental control tasks we accomplish, as human, is postural balance.
+One of the most fundamental control tasks humans accomplish is postural balance.
 Balancing is learned at a very young age; a task that initially dominates computations in areas of the frontal cortex.
 This later becomes a learned skill as much of the computation moves to the more reactionary portion